ggxchain/documentation/src/developer-documentation/how-to-guides/how-to-deploy-rust.md

 **Deploy your contract on the Golden Gate**

 1. Navigate to explorer of the Golden Gate network you want to deploy your contract on ([https://testnet.brooklyn.ggxchain.io/](https://testnet.brooklyn.ggxchain.io/) for the Brooklyn testnet)
-2. Go to Developer 🡒 Contracts page
+2. Go to Developer &rarr; Contracts page
 3. Press Upload & deploy code
 4. Choose deployment account (you will need PolkadotJS or other substrate account manager to use your account)